YannChemin/RRI.opencl/PLAN.md

 # RRI → C + OpenMP + OpenCL Conversion Plan

-Status: **milestones 1-7 implemented, unit-tested, and validated against the compiled Fortran reference on the real solo30s dataset over its full 360-hour run (<0.4% relative error throughout, including the flood peak).
-OpenCL (milestone 8) not started.** An initial full-length validation pass found a large divergence (up to 57% on storage.dat, ~53% at the flood peak) that has since been root-caused (a missing river-channel bed-incision offset, `zb` vs `zb_riv` conflated -- see README.md's "Root-caused bug" and "Porting gotchas" sections) and fixed;
+Status: **milestones 1-8 implemented, unit-tested, and validated against the compiled Fortran reference on the real solo30s dataset over its full 360-hour run (<0.4% relative error throughout, including the flood peak) -- on BOTH the CPU/OpenMP path and the OpenCL path, the latter confirmed on a real GPU (AMD Polaris10 via Mesa Clover, OpenCL 1.1), not just PoCL.
+See README.md's "OpenCL backend" section for the kernel extraction, cross-backend validation, remote-GPU build/run procedure, and honest timing (GPU currently slower than 32-core OpenMP on this problem size -- expected, see that section; this milestone's job was correctness, not throughput).
+Milestone 9 (TSAS) and dam/diversion/ boundary/custom-cross-section support remain undone.**

-the numbers above are post-fix.
-This document remains the spec for the OpenCL work and any remaining gaps.
+An initial full-length CPU-path validation pass found a large divergence (up to 57% on storage.dat, ~53% at the flood peak) that has since been root-caused (a missing river-channel bed-incision offset, `zb` vs `zb_riv` conflated -- see README.md's "Root-caused bug" and "Porting gotchas" sections) and fixed; the numbers above are post-fix.
+This document remains the spec for any remaining gaps.

 Reference sources (read-only, do not modify):